oxheadalpha/nft-tutorial/README.md

-# Tutorial: Non-Fungible Tokens on Tezos Using the FA2 Standard
+# Tutorial: Non-Fungible Tokens on Tezos Using FA2

 This tutorial shows how to originate and interact with the FA2 NFT contract implementation.
 The tutorial uses a pre-compiled FA2 NFT contract written in